Sheet Pan Tortellini and Sausage Bake

 Add in frozen tortellini, red pepper flakes (if using), and 3 tablespoons of olive oil.

-Measure out a ½ cup of the parmesan cheese and set aside.
-Add the remaining parmesan to the bowl of tortellini, broccoli, and chicken sausage.
+Measure out a 1/2 cup of Parmesan cheese and set aside.
+Add the remaining parmesan to the bowl of cheese tortellini and sausage and broccoli.

 Gently toss the mixture together and make sure everything is well coated in cheese and olive oil.

-Using the same sheet pan you roasted your broccoli on, add 1 tablespoon of olive oil and spread it around to coat the pan.
+Using the same sheet pan you roasted your broccoli on, add one tablespoon of olive oil and spread it around to coat the pan.
 This will help prevent sticking.

-Pour your parmesan, broccoli, chicken, and tortellini mixture on to the sheet pan.
+Pour your garlic parmesan-coated broccoli, chicken sausage, and cheese tortellini mixture onto the sheet pan.

 Bake at 450º for 12-15 minutes until the cheese is melted and browned, and the edges of the sausage and tortellini are crispy.